 As we all know that the world has witnessed the horrific consequences of global pandemic novel coronavirus (COVID-19).
 It has forced us to re-think in the direction of health safety rules while traveling in crowded destinations.
-We all want to know how travel will change after coronavirus?
+We all have seen how travel has changed after coronavirus?

-However, It is advisable to avoid any trips for at least 6 months after this global pandemic ends.
-After that, you should always follow the health safety rules and travel instructions provided by the WHO.
+However, you should always follow the health safety rules and travel instructions provided by the WHO.
 Some of the basic health safety rules during traveling are mentioned below:

 - Wash your hand longer and more frequently